 If you are taken care of and feel great, right from the beginning, you will be able to take better care of everyone else.

-A well-organized closet that has pieces that you don’t wear or want to wear will not give you the results you desire.
+A well-organized closet that has pieces that you don’t wear or want to wear will NOT give you the results you desire.
+Don’t settle for less.

 2. Create Categories Within Your Closet